siv2r/bip-frost-signing/README.md

 With this modification, the secret share *secshare* of the signer generating the nonce is **not** an optional argument and must be provided to *NonceGen*.
 The security of the resulting scheme then depends on the requirement that reading the counter must never yield the same counter value in two *NonceGen* invocations with the same *secshare*.

-Second, if there is a unique signer who is supposed to send the *pubnonce* last, it is possible to modify nonce generation for this single signer to not require high-quality randomness.
+Second, if there is a unique signer who generates their nonce last (i.e., after receiving the aggregate nonce from all other signers), it is possible to modify nonce generation for this single signer to not require high-quality randomness.
 Such a nonce generation algorithm *DeterministicSign* is specified below.
 Note that the only optional argument is *rand*, which can be omitted if randomness is entirely unavailable.
 *DeterministicSign* requires the argument *aggothernonce* which should be set to the output of *NonceAgg* run on the *pubnonce* value of **all** other signers (but can be provided by an untrusted party).